anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.2"></a>
 ## 4.2 Profiles and Workload Flavours

 Section 4.1 enumerates the different capabilities exposed by the infrastructure resources.
 Not every workload is sensitive to all listed capabilities of the cloud infrastructure.
 In Chapter 2, the analysis of the use cases led to the definition of two [profiles]( ./chapter02.md#241-node-profiles-top-level-partitions) and the need for specialisation through [profile extensions](#2.4.3).
 Profiles and Profile Extensions are used to configure the cloud infrastructure nodes.
 They are also used by workloads to specify the infrastructure capabilities needed by them to run on.
-Workloads would, in addition specify the needed resource sizing information using [predefined workload flavours](#4.2.4.1) or ]parameterized flavours](#4.2.4.2) resource requests.
+Workloads would, in addition, specify the needed [resource sizing](#4.2.4.1) and [placement](#4.2.4.2) information.

 In this section we will specify the capabilities and features associated with each of the defined profiles and extensions.
 Each Profile (for example, Figure 4-2), and each Extension associated with that profile, specifies a predefined standard set of infrastructure capabilities that workload vendors can use to build their workloads for deployment on conformant cloud infrastructure.
 A workload can use several profiles and associated Extensions to build its overall functionality as discussed below.